richselby7878/xm-labs-statuspage-steps/README.md

 # Installation
 1. Download the [xMattersLabsStatuspageSteps.zip](xMattersLabsStatuspageSteps.zip) zip file from this repo.
 Click the name, then the ... icon from the top right, then select Download.
 Do not inflate the zip.
-It should be 44Kb in size.
-For some reason, if you choose Save Link As, the file successfully downloads and retains the .zip extension but inflates.
+It should be 44 KB in size.
+For some reason, if you choose Save Link As, the file successfully downloads and retains the .zip extension but inflates to 377 KB.
 It won't import into xMatters though.
 Alternatively, you can download the file via the list of media at the top of this page.

 2. Log into xMatters as a user with either the Developer or Full Access User role.
 Navigate to Workflows, click the Import button on the top right and import the file.
 After a successful import, this is what you will see: